EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Benchmark Construction

+\paragraph{Real-World Data Collection.} To better understand the types of prompts we should generate, we collect prompts from real-world T2V generation discord users, including the FullJourney~\cite{fulljourney} and PikaLab~\cite{pika}.
+In total, we gather over 600k prompts with corresponding videos and filter them to 200k by removing repeated and meaningless prompts.

+Through analyzing the collected data including aspects like prompt length and word frequency, we get to know that most of the prompts contain 3 to 40 words.
+Besides, we identify four meta-subject classes for T2V generation: \texttt{human}, \texttt{animal}, \texttt{object}, and \texttt{landscape}.
+For each type, we consider the motions and styles of each type, the relationship between the current metaclass and other metaclasses, and the \texttt{motion} and \texttt{camera motion} to construct the benchmark.
+We give more details in the supplementary materials.

-\textbf{Automatically Prompt Generation.} After deciding the meta classes of our prompt list, we generate the recognizable prompt by the power of a large language model~(LLM) and humans.
-As shown in Fig~\ref{fig:bench_pipeline}, for each kind of meta class, we let GPT-4~\cite{gpt4} describe the scenes about this meta class with randomly sampled meta information along with the attributes of the scenes so that we already know the labels.
-For example, for humans, we can ask GPT-4 to give us the attributes of humankind, age, gender, clothes, and human activity, which are saved as a JSON file as the ground truth computer vision models.
-However, we also find that the GPT-4 is not fully perfect for this task, the generated attributes are not very consistent with the generated description.
-Thus, we involve a self-check to the benchmark building, where we also use GPT-4 to identify the similarities of the generated description and the meta data.
-Finally, we filter the prompts by ourselves to make sure each prompt is correct and meaningful for T2V generation.
+\paragraph{General Recognizable Prompt Generation.} Based on the metaclasses identified in the previous step, we generate the recognizable prompts with the help of a LLM and human input.
+As shown in Fig~\ref{fig:bench_pipeline}, for each kind of metaclass, we ask GPT-4~\cite{gpt4} to describe the scenes about this metaclass and its attributes with randomly sampled meta information.
+This way, we get the ground truth for the computer vision models for evaluation.
+However, we find that GPT-4 is not perfect for this task, as the generated attributes are not very consistent with the generated description.
+Thus, we involve a self-check in the benchmark building process where we use GPT-4 to identify the similarities between the generated description and each metadata.
+Finally, we filter the prompts by ourselves to ensure each prompt is correct and meaningful for T2V generation.

-\textbf{Prompts from Real World.} Since we have already collected a very large scale of prompts from real-world users and there are also available text-to-image evaluation prompts, \eg, DALL-Eval~\cite{dall-eval} and Draw-Bench~\cite{imagen}, we also integrate these prompts to our benchmark list.
-To achieve this, we first filter and generate the metadata using GPT-4.
-Then, we choose the suitable prompts with the corresponding meta-information as shown in Fig.~\ref{fig:bench_pipeline} and check the consistency of the meta-information.
+In addition to the automatically generated prompts, we also integrate prompts from real-world users and available T2I evaluation prompts, such as DALL-Eval~\cite{dall-eval} and Draw-Bench~\cite{imagen}.
+We filter and generate the metadata using GPT-4, choose suitable prompts with corresponding meta-information as shown in Fig.~\ref{fig:bench_pipeline}, and check the consistency of the meta-information.